rryanburton/django-starter/README.md

 name.
 Since the app is already created we'll need to do a find / replace on a few variants of the string "config" and update a few Docker related resources.

-You can do that from the command line without needing to install any extra dependencies by following the instructions below.

 #### Remove the original Docker resources: